dicekeys/beta-program/README.md

 ### 9. Please send your report to us.

-Once again, you mail email it to us at beta@dicekeys.com (the private options) or make your experience public by [filing an issue in this repository](https://github.com/dicekeys/beta-program/issues/new) (requires a GitHub account) or submitting a PR to this repository which adds a new directory with your experience under the [`experience-reports`](./experience-reports) directory.
+Once again, you may email it to us at beta@dicekeys.com (the private option) or make your experience public by [filing an issue in this repository](https://github.com/dicekeys/beta-program/issues/new) (requires a GitHub account) or submitting a PR to this repository which adds a new directory with your experience under the [`experience-reports`](./experience-reports) directory.

 Let us know if you'd like your name kept private or included in any acknowledgements of those who have contributed to DiceKeys by participating in our beta program.